aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The root options only worked before the subcommand, so `aiida-agents ask -a analysis "..."` failed while `aiida-agents -a analysis ask "..."` worked, for no reason a user could infer ([aiida-agents#88](https://github.com/aiidateam/aiida-agents/pull/88)).

-For each of these I reverted the fix after writing the test and confirmed the test failed.
+For each of these I wrote the test first, then reverted the fix and confirmed the test failed.
-Two of them had tests written against real transcripts that still passed with the bug present, which is why the convention exists.
+Two of them already had tests written against real transcripts, and those passed with the bug present, which is why that order is the rule and not a formality.

 ### Dependencies, and CI going red everywhere